Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Entanglement in different phases of the models

-\emph{Scaling. } It is interesting to determine whether the results described also holds with the increase of system-size or not.
+\emph{Scaling. } It is interesting to determine whether the results described also holds with the increase of system size.
 We find that the results remain valid with the increase of $N$.
 Although the entanglement value decreases with $N$, the decrement slows down as $N$ increases and $E_r$ saturates when $N > 10^3$ (see Fig. \ref{fig:Er_r_N}).
-It manifests that the trends of entanglement length for moderate values of $N$ mimics the entanglement behavior that can be expected in thermodynamic limit.
+It manifests that the trend of entanglement length for moderate values of $N$ mimics the entanglement behavior that can be expected in the thermodynamic limit.